Abdulmuid1/WTAS_Project/README.md

    - Then click the **Show SMS Alerts** or **Show Speaker Announcements** button to reveal the alerts.
 - You can hide the alerts by clicking the same button again.
 - The "Last updated" timestamp appears below the title, indicating when the data was last refreshed.

+**Note**: Deploying the application online using AWS services (ECS, ALB, ECR, etc.) may incur cloud infrastructure charges based on your AWS usage.
+If you're testing locally, no AWS costs will apply.

 ## Troubleshooting